MicrosoftDocs/architecture-center/docs/example-scenario/predictive-maintenance/iot-predictive-maintenance-content.md

 Edge computing can incorporate artificial intelligence (AI) and ML models to create *intelligent edge* devices and networks.
 The edge network can determine which data to send to the cloud for further processing, and prioritize urgent and important data.

-The railway company wanted to use Azure IoT Edge to improve railroad safety and efficiency with:
+The railway company wanted to use Azure IoT Edge to improve railroad safety and efficiency by providing:

 - Proactive identification of defective components.
 - Predictive scheduling of maintenance and repair.